Fatty Liver And Obesity – Cause For Concern If You’re Overweight?

 There is a strong correlation between fatty liver and obesity.
 People who suffer from obesity are much more likely to develop a fatty liver and have it progress to more dangerous conditions such as NASH, cirrhosis, and liver cancer.

 Therefore, it is extremely important for patients diagnosed with fatty liver to get their weight under control.
-Best selling weight reduction and fat loss programs like the Diet Solution can be extremely helpful in this regard because they aren’t focused on starvation diets or extreme workouts that simply aren’t doable for the average person.
+Best selling weight reduction and fat loss programs like the Fat Loss Factor can be extremely helpful in this regard because they aren’t focused on starvation diets or extreme workouts that simply aren’t doable for the average person.

 Many diet programs that greatly limit calorie intake can be harmful for people with fatty liver because they can shock the body into starvation mode.
 This causes the body to accumulate more fat rather than burn it off.
-There are also programs like the 31 Day Fat Loss Cure which focus more specifically on losing belly fat.
+There are also programs like Paleo Burn which focus more specifically on losing belly fat.

 Many stages of fatty liver disease are believed to be due to insulin resistance which is largely correlated with obesity.
 Liver damage is directly correlated with BMI, so the higher your BMI, the greater the damage to your liver.
 When obesity is combined with excessive alcohol use, the damage is even worse.